-IHS response: One purpose of this report is to address the level of need being funded, not the unfunded need, for each tribe under Self-Governance compacts.
-Additionally, Contract Support Costs are not included in this report but are identified and reported in the Report to Congress on Funding Needs for Contract Support Costs of Self-Determination Awards.
-The budget formulation process provides tribes with the opportunity to present their unfunded needs to the Agency.
+IHS response: Section E does not reflect all funding used to administer Self-Governance contracts.
+For example, contract support costs are not included in this report but are identified and reported in the Report to Congress on Funding Needs for Contract Support Costs of Self-Determination Awards.